 Content Rating Questionnaire

 Google requires every app to complete the IARC (International Age Rating Coalition) content rating questionnaire.
-It takes about 5-10 minutes.
-You answer questions about your app’s content — violence, language, mature themes, etc. — and the system assigns an age rating automatically.
+It takes about 5 to 10 minutes.
+You answer questions about your app’s content (violence, language, mature themes, and so on) and the system assigns an age rating automatically.

 Skipping this step or answering dishonestly can get your app suspended, so be accurate.